Favalcodes/Do-it/README.md

 # Do-it (A CLI ToDo APP)

+A NodeJS Command Line Interface Todo list app for creating, storing and managing todos.

+## Deoendencies

+-   chalk :- Used to add color to texts.

+-   clear :- Provides the command to clear the terminal screen.

+-   figlet :- Used to create ASCII art from text.

+-   lodash :- Simple JS library to write concise codes.

+-   yargs :- Used to build interactive command line tools.

+## Setting up

-To use this app, you need to install the dependencies by running 'npm install'
+To run this app, run:

+-   npm install

+## Using the app

+To add a todo, run:

-Adding a Todo, run the code 'node app.js addTodo --title ="name of Todo" '
+-   node app.js addTodo --title "name-of-todo"

-Deleting a Todo, run the code 'node app.js deleteTodo --title = "name of Todo" '

-Reading a Todo, run the code 'node app.js readTodo --title = "name of Todo" '

-Listing all Todo Items, run the code 'node app.js listTodos'
+To delete a todo, run:

+-   node app.js deleteTodo --title "name-of-todo"

+To read a todo, run:

+-   node app.js readTodo --title "name-of-todo"

+To list a todo, run:

+-   node app.js listTodos